gimli-org/pyGIMLi/doc/user-guide/inversion.md

 ### Resolution

-All matrices of the inversion formulation can be directly accessed from Python and thereby offer opportunities for uncertainty and resolution analysis as well as experimental design {cite}`Wagner2015`.
+All matrices of the inversion formulation can be directly accessed from Python and thereby offer opportunities for uncertainty and resolution analysis as well as experimental design {cite}`WagnerGueSchMau2015`.

-The inversion class